riconaranjo/iOS-Curriculum/Workshop 3/Workshop 3.md

 Create an `@IBAction` from one of the buttons in our grid, and name it **playTurn**, leaving the default options as is.

-Now <kbd>ctrl</kbd> + mouse click and drag all the other buttons in the grid to the same action, you should see the function get highlighted.
+Now <kbd>ctrl</kbd> + mouse click and drag all the other buttons (individually) in the grid to the same action, you should see the function get highlighted.

 - _or you can right click and drag_